bluedalmatian/bigbrother/README.txt

 	and (optionally) a webserver supporting PHP if you want to do mirroring.
 	Also requires an intallation of the ffmpeg command line program.

-	A rcNG init script is provided for FreeBSD
+	A rcNG init script is provided for FreeBSD and a SystemD unit file for Linux.

 =================================
 INSTALLATION & CONFIGURATION